 2.A.71 The Folate-Biopterin Transporter (FBT) Family

-The FBT family includes functionally characterized members only from protozoa, but homologues are found in blue-green bacteria (Synechocystis) and plants (Arabidopsis thaliana).
-The functionally characterized members of the family include FT1, the major folate transporter, and BT1, the biopterin/folate transporter.
-There are at least 6 homologues of the FT1 transporter in Leishmania carried in a tandem array, but the genetic data suggest that only FT1 has appreciable activity (S. Beverley, personal communication).
+The FBT family includes functionally characterized members from protozoa, cyanobacteria (Synechocystis) and plants (Arabidopsis thaliana).
+Functionally characterized members of the family include FT1 (TC# 2.A.71.1.3), the major protozoan folate transporter, BT1 (2.A.71.1.2), the biopterin/folate transporter and AdoMetT1, the major S-adenosylmethionine uptake porter (2.A.71.1.5).
+There are at least 6 homologues of the FT1 transporter in Leishmania encoded by tandem genes.
 A related protein in Trypanosoma brucei, ESAGIO, shows weak folate/biopterin transport activity.

-Proteins of the FBT family are reported to contain 686 aas (T. brucei), 627-631 aas (Leishmania species), 408-431 aas (A. thaliana) and 453 or 494 aas (cyanobacteria).
-All probably have 12 transmembrane α-helical spanners (TMSs).
-They may function by H+symport.
-The FBT family is a distant family within the major facilitator superfamily (MFS; TC #2.A.1), most closely related to drug resistance permeases.
+Proteins of the FBT family are reported to contain 627-631 aas (Leishmania species), 408-431 aas (A. thaliana) and 453-494 aas (cyanobacteria).
+All probably have 12 TMSs.
+They may function by H+ symport.
+The FBT family is a distant family within the major facilitator superfamily (MFS; TC #2.A.1).

 The probable transport reaction catalyzed by characterized FBT family members is:

 [folate, biopterin or AdoMet] (out) + nH+ (out) → [folate, biopterin or AdoMet] (in) + nH+ (in)